Temptation of Christ

-The writer of the Epistle to the Hebrews also refers to Jesus having been tempted "in every way that we are, except without sin."
+The writer of the Epistle to the Hebrews also refers to Jesus having been tempted "in every way that we are, except without sin".

 Mark's account is very brief, merely noting the event.
 Matthew and Luke describe the temptations by recounting the details of the conversations between Jesus and Satan.
-Since the elements that are in Matthew and Luke but not in Mark are mostly pairs of quotations rather than detailed narration, many scholars believe these extra details originate in the theoretical Q Document.
 The temptation of Christ is not explicitly mentioned in the Gospel of John but in this gospel Jesus does refer to the Devil, "the prince of this world", having no power over him.

-In church calendars of many Christian denominations, Jesus' forty days of fasting in the Judaean Desert is remembered during the season of Lent, in which many Christians fast, pray and give alms to the poor.
+In church calendars of many Christian denominations, Jesus' forty day period of fasting in the Judaean Desert is remembered during the season of Lent, during which many Christians fast, pray and give alms to the poor.

 Literary genre

 Discussion of status as a parable

 Discussion of the literary genre includes whether what is represented is a history, a parable, a myth, or compound of various genres.
 This relates to the reality of the encounter.
 Sometimes the temptation narrative is taken as a parable, reading that Jesus in his ministry told this narrative to audiences relating his inner experience in the form of a parable.
 Or it is autobiographical, regarding what sort of Messiah Jesus intended to be.
 Writers including William Barclay have pointed to the fact that there is "no mountain high enough in all the world to see the whole world" as indication of the non-literal nature of the event, and that the narrative portrays what was going on inside Jesus' mind.
 Dominican theologian Thomas Aquinas explained, "In regard to the words, 'He showed Him all the kingdoms of the world, and the glory of them,' we are not to understand that He saw the very kingdoms, with the cities and inhabitants, their gold and silver: but that the devil pointed out the quarters in which each kingdom or city lay, and set forth to Him in words their glory and estate."

 The debate on the literality of the temptations goes back at least to the 18th-century discussion of George Benson and Hugh Farmer.

 The Catholic understanding is that the temptation of Christ was a literal and physical event.
 "Despite the difficulties urged, …against the historical character of the three temptations of Jesus, as recorded by St. Matthew and St. Luke, it is plain that these sacred writers intended to describe an actual and visible approach of Satan, to chronicle an actual shifting of places, etc., and that the traditional view, which maintains the objective nature of Christ's temptations, is the only one meeting all the requirements of the Gospel narrative."

 The Catechism of the Catholic Church states: